7 Myths About Marijuana and Your Health

 In a study of over 1,000 people in 2012, scientists found that using marijuana regularly before the age of 18 results in an average IQ of six to eight fewer points at age 38 relative to those who did not use before 18.
 These results still held for those who used regularly as teens, but stopped after 18.

-Less than half of American teens perceive a “great risk” in smoking marijuana once or twice a week.
+Less than half of American teens perceive a “great risk” in smoking marijuana once a week or twice a week.
 Yet, regular marijuana use can have serious consequences on adolescents.
 Research shows that teens who smoke marijuana once a week over a two-year period are almost six times more likely than nonsmokers to drop out of school and over three times less likely to enter college.
 Even more seriously, marijuana use is strongly associated with stunted emotional development.
 In particular, females who smoke marijuana show a great vulnerability to heightened risk of anxiety attacks and depression.
 According to a study published in the British Medical Journal, daily use among adolescent girls is associated with a fivefold increase in the risk of depression and anxiety.
 Moreover, youth who begin smoking marijuana at an earlier age are more likely to have an impaired ability to experience normal emotional responses.
 The link between marijuana use and mental health extends beyond anxiety and depression.
 Marijuana users have a six times higher risk of schizophrenia, are significantly more likely to development other psychotic illnesses.

 4. Marijuana is not tobacco – it won’t harm my lungs